Handling Complaints

 Decisions

-All final decisions by the PCRC will reached in line with the terms of the Complaints and Malpractice and Maladministration Policies.
+All final decisions by the PCRC will made in line with the terms of the Complaints and Malpractice and Maladministration Policies.

 The PCRC shall confirm all proposed sanctions and publications in line with the Sanctions Policy, and specific conditions relating to Professional Conduct Notices.

-If a complaint is dismissed, or the Complainant is unsatisfied with the outcome, they may make a written request under the terms of the Athena Herd Foundation Appeals Policy
+If a complaint is dismissed, or the Complainant is unsatisfied with the outcome, they may make a written request under the terms of the Appeals Policy

 Return to the Register’s home page.